 Decoding time (CPU) approx. 2000x.

 BoG (S. Liu) to suggest action such as investigating the methods with different configurations to get better understanding about complexity/performance tradeoffs.
-Revisit.
+See the notes for the BoG report L0704.

 Screen content tools (2)

 Contributions in this category were discussed XXday XX Oct XXXX–XXXX (chaired by XXX).